gsstudios/Guideline/pages/03.linux/chapter.md

 # Linux

-If you don't want Windows, Mac etc. anymore you'll find here a **HowTo** for two good operating systems for your Computer.
+If you don't want Windows, Mac etc. anymore you'll find here a **HowTo** for two good operating systems for your computer.

 ### Linux Mint